 TREATMENT OF THE THREE LARGEST ASSETS ACQUIRED 2021/22

 Asset 1

 Name A - Upgrade Van Breda Bridge

 Description

 Asset Type Infrastructure

-Key Staff Involved Relevant Line manager, Project Supply Chain Management Management, Budget Office &
+Key Staff Involved Relevant Line manager, Project Management, Budget Office & Supply Chain Management

-specifications required for SCM.
-Project Manager manage the im sets the Cash flow for the project basis on the stage of completion Budget Office identifies the avait that the project is approved an Budget.
-Supply Chain, with the s Project Manager, draft the requisee to it that the procuremt proc Line Manager identify the need for the project and sets out the specifications required for SCM.
+Staff Responsibilities Line Manager identify the need for the project and sets out the specifications required for SCM.
 Project Manager manage the implementation of the project, sets the Cash flow for the project and reports on a monthly basis on the stage of completion/performance of the project.
 Budget Office identifies the available Capital Funds and see to it that the project is approved and placed on the Capital Budget.
 Supply Chain, with the support of the Line Manager & Project Manager, draft the required Tender Docurement and see to it that the procuremt procedures and regulations are complied with in obtaining the necessary goods and services.

-Staff Responsibilities 2020/21 2021/22
+2020/21 2021/22

 Asset Value R 2 470 444 R 10 231 470

-Capital Implications R 12 7
+Capital Implications R 12 701 91 3

 Future Purpose of Asset Improved Public Transport Facilities

-Continuous commitment from Provincial Government to complete
+Barrella Karlana Continuous commitment from Provincial Government to complete

 Describe Key Issues the project on time

-Policies in Place to Manage Asset Delegations & Asset Management Policy
+Policies in Place to Manage Asset Delegations & Asset Management Policy •

 Asset 2

 Name B - Tulbagh Dam

 Description

 Asset Type Infrastructure

 Key Staff Involved Relevant Line manager, Project Management, Budget Office & Supply Chain Management

 Staff Responsibilities specifications required for SCM.
 Project Manager manage the imple Cash flow for the project and repo stage of completion/performance identifies the available Capital Fur approved and placed on the Capits support of the Line Manager & Pro Tender Docurement and see to it to Project Manager manage the implementation of the project, sets the Cash flow for the project and reports on a monthly basis on the stage of completion/performance of the project.
 Budget Office identifies the available Capital Funds and see to it that the project is approved and placed on the Capital Budget.
 Supply Chain, with the support of the Line Manager & Project Manager, draft the required Tender Docurement and see to it that the procuremt procedures and regulations are complied with in obtaining the necessary goods

 2020/21 2021/22

 Asset Value 2 590 072,78 19 269 575

 Capital Implications R 21 8 59 648

 Future Purpose of Asset Provision of Water to the Tulbagh Community

-Describe Key Issues Commitment from farmer to comp plete the project
+Describe Key Issues Commitment from farmer to comp Commitment from farmer to complete the project

 Policies in Place to Manage Asset Delegations & Asset Management Policy